 Maximum enrolment sizeN/A

-One 2.0 hours laboratory class per week and delivered via face-to-face.
+One 2.0 hours laboratory class per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.